Resolve Debt

 What is medical debt?

 Medical debt affects millions of people.
 In fact, 41% of adults in the US are saddled with some form of medical debt.
-It is the most common type of collection account found on credit reports, with COVID-19 only making matters worse.
+It is the most common type of collection account found on credit reports.
 So even though you may feel lonely, know that you’re not alone—and that you’ve got help.

 Medical debt forgiveness through your insurance provider